 Oktoberfest beer is especially brewed for Oktoberfest by Munich's six oldest breweries.

-As the Oktoberfest 2020 was canceled, first of all, we want to make sure that you know that Oktoberfest beer will still be available this year.
+As the Oktoberfest 2020 was canceled, first of all, we want to make sure that you know that Oktoberfest beer was nonetheless produces this year.
+Production started after the cancellation, as usual in May and June.

 While beer didn’t play a major role in the founding years of Oktoberfest, it became so dominant towards the end of the 19th century, that the whole festival is today often perceived as a beer fest.
 Although the hosts were originally supplied by brewers from outside of the city, especially from Bad Tölz, today Munich’s brewery profit from a legal monopoly.
 The breweries, which are allowed to sell their beer at Oktoberfest, are defined in paragraph 63 of the Oktoberfest decree.
 Today, these are Augustinerbrauerei, Hacker-Pschorr-Brauerei, Löwenbrauerei, Paulanerbrauerei, Spatenbrauerei, and Staatliches Hofbräuhaus.